 But the fact remains that anyone who scans your code is going to a website that’s not yours.
 And that URL can actually push a download to your device.
 A user doesn’t have to be on the page associated with the address for more than a second to activate it.
 They’re known as “drive-by downloads.”
 And because you’re using an unverified third-party link as part of your QR code process, you’re opening up the door to automatically downloaded malware.

-QR Code Generator Websites Can Monitor, Use, and Sell Your Data
+Free QR Code Generators Online Monitor, Use, and Sell Your Data

 Sometimes when a third party QR code generator website redirects to or replaces your full URL, they’re doing it for tracking purposes.
 Tracking data isn’t as baldly malicious as phishing and malware, but it’s nevertheless invasive.
 If you trust the service and you trust that they’re tracking data to improve their product, great.
 But one of the reasons that popular online QR code generators for free can remain free is by generating loads of user data.
 And selling it to marketing companies.

-Ideally, you’re using a dynamic QR code to do your own tracking, using insights to boost profits through menu engineering.
+Ideally, you’re using a dynamic QR code to track QR code usage on your own, using insights to boost profits through menu engineering.
 If you value your business’s and your users’ privacy, you should avoid online QR code generators for free.

-The Online QR Code Generator Can Go Under
+The Free QR Code Generator Can Go Under

 If you use a free QR code generator online, you’re asking a third-party site to be a required part of the process.
 You’re putting them between you and your customers.
 There may be QR code scanning problems.
 That means you and your customers are affected any time they’re affected.
 That could be the entire website going down permanently, or it could be a temporary outage.
 Either way, you’ll be at their mercy.

-If you’re committed to using a free QR code generator website online, there are some things you can do to mitigate risk.
+They can be.
+And if you’re committed to using a free QR code generator online, there are some things you can do to mitigate risk.
 You can:

 - Try to find QR code generators online that give you the option to encode what you want without shortening the URL.
 You can also host your own URL shortener if you’re familiar with using self-hosted tools online.
 You’ll need to register a short domain name, though.

 - If you’re a restaurant interested in a QR menu, think about using a menu app instead.
 Because they’re internally developed, they’re more secure.
 But, because they’re internally developed, they’re also multitudes more difficult, expensive, and time-consuming.
 Alternatively, look into rolling out a single use menu.

 - Use static QR codes instead of dynamic QR codes.
 That will remove the ability for you to update and edit the information associated with your QR code, though.
 Any time you change the encoded in a static QR code, you’ll need a new QR code.
 And the more data you encode in a static QR code, the bigger the QR code is, and the harder it may be to scan.
 Learning how to scan a QR code on iPhone and how to run a QR code test properly can often solve that problem, though.
 That’s obviously not sustainable for businesses like bars, restaurants, hotels, or retailers.
 It’ll also prohibit you from tracking user data with your QR code, which can be leveraged to great effect in your QR code marketing.

-Book a demo and we’ll walk you through just how easy it is to create the touchless restaurant experience required to thrive today.
+Book a demo and we’ll walk you through the QR code uses that make it easy to create the touchless restaurant experience required to thrive today.